raolivei/docker_monitoring_nodejs_app/README.md

 - Navigate to `http://<host-ip>:2020` and login with user **admin** password **admin**.
 You can change the credentials in the compose file or by supplying the `ADMIN_USER` and `ADMIN_PASSWORD` environment variables on compose up (see Install instructions).

 -----

-Stress test:
+# Stress test:
-In a new shell session, you can vizualize the node process workload distribution individually by running this command `$ docker exec -it app "top | grep /usr/local/bin/node`"
+In a new shell session, you can visualize the node process workload distribution individually by running this command `$ sudo docker exec -it app "top | grep /usr/local/bin/node"`

 In a new shell session, run the commands below to start a utility that will generate requests to nginx proxy ports 80 and 443:
-`$ docker run --rm --network=docker_monitoring_nodejs_app_container-net --anme=wrk_stress williamyeh/wrk -t9 -c10 -d30s -H 'Host: docker_host' --timeout 5s http://nginx-proxy:443/ `
+`$ sudo docker run --rm --network=dockermonitoringnodejsapp_container-net --name=wrk_stressTest williamyeh/wrk -t9 -c10 -d30s -H 'Host: docker_host' --timeout 5s https://nginx-proxy:443/ `

-`$ docker run --rm --network=docker_monitoring_nodejs_app_container-net --anme=wrk_stress williamyeh/wrk -t9 -c10 -d30s -H 'Host: docker_host' --timeout 5s http://nginx-proxy:80/ `
+`$ sudo docker run --rm --network=dockermonitoringnodejsapp_container-net --name=wrk_stressTest williamyeh/wrk -t9 -c10 -d30s -H 'Host: docker_host' --timeout 5s http://nginx-proxy:80/ `

 It is also possible to stress test the app itself on port 3000:
-`docker run --rm --network=chaordic_container-net  williamyeh/wrk -t9 -c10 -d30s -H 'Host: localhost' --timeout 5s http://app:3000/`
+`sudo docker run --rm --network=dockermonitoringnodejsapp_container-net --name=wrk_stressTest williamyeh/wrk -t9 -c10 -d30s -H 'Host: docker_host' --timeout 5s http://app:3000/`

 Monitoring:
 You can monitor the workload results by accessing Grafana dashboard 'containers-monitor':